spyke7/CredSaathi/README.md

 Project at initial stages; Just a dummy blueprint;

 ### BUGS:
-1. Handle SideBar first time
+1. Handle SideBar, initially when width < 768
 2. Integrate database properly
 3. Chats Section and other buttons